helenw6936/sep10-freedom-project/blog/entry01.md

 ## Context

-#### The topic that i chose to do for my freedom project is performing arts because
+#### The topic that i chose to do for my freedom project is performing arts because I have always liked the entertainment brought by performing arts, along with the feeling of being on stage.

 [Next](entry02.md)